monk-io/docs/docs/improve/multi-cloud.md

 ## Conclusion

-You are now running a Monk cluster spanning across two clouds.
-This cluster will behave as any other Monk cluster as Monk manages all supported cloud environments in a transparent manner.
+You are now running a MonkOS cluster spanning across two clouds.
+This cluster will behave as any other MonkOS cluster as MonkOS manages all supported cloud environments in a transparent manner.
 This new cluster is capable of running any Monk Kit and the workloads will be distributed to all instances available.